-While we all wait for Theresa May (or is it Noel Edmonds) to proclaim deal or no deal when it comes to Brexit, there are a few things that you'll need to know to navigate motoring in a post-Brexit world.
+While we all wait to see if Boris Johnson can actually push through a no deal scenario when it comes to Brexit, there are a few things that you'll need to know to navigate motoring in a post-Brexit world.

 Obviously, when or if a deal finally passes the House of Commons, and is ratified by the EU, then much of this advice will be moot, as most issues will be, theoretically, sorted out by the deal.
 If the UK crashes out, as seems horribly likely...

-If you're travelling between Ireland and Northern Ireland, or Ireland and the rest of the UK, you'll need an insurance 'green card', which is confirmation that your insurance covers you to drive in the UK.
-Most Irish insurance policies already include such cover as a matter of course, but if the UK diverges from the EU in its policies post-Brexit, that won't automatically be enough.
-Speaking in the Dail, Simon Coveney said that the green card system was being implemented "as an example of contingency planning.
-Cars and vehicles that are transiting back and forth across the border or going to the UK will need to be able to show that they have valid insurance if they are stopped in the other jurisdiction.
-If they carry the green card, which will be available for them, then they will be covered in that regard."
+One big worry for Irish motorists, especially those who regularly drive to Northern Ireland and the rest of the UK, was that there might be the need an insurance 'green card', which is confirmation that your insurance covers you to drive in the UK.
+Most Irish insurance policies already include such cover as a matter of course, but if the UK diverges from the EU in its policies post-Brexit, then theoretically that wouldn’t automatically be enough.

 2. Petrol prices might rise